 I’m Kyle Chambers.
 I’m the founder and owner operator of Texas Quality Assurance.
 I get asked by friends and family frequently about what I do..
-I tell them Quality Management (Auditing, Consulting and Software Development) most commonly ISO 9001 ( I end it there, 18001, 14001, API, that will just muddy the conversational waters far too much ).
-And its deer in the headlights a lot.
+I tell them Quality Management (Auditing, Consulting and Software Development) most commonly dealing with ISO 9001 ( I end it there, 18001, 14001, API, that will just muddy the conversational waters far too much ).
+When I answer, it’s deer in the headlights a lot of the time.
 I also run into a similar situation with prospective clients and top management of companies I work with from time to time.
 Folks just don’t have a firm grasp on the what the process of getting and using ISO 9001 or any management system is.

 Lets stat by answering some basic questions.

 - How do I “get” ISO 9001?

 In this Quality Manager’s experience, here we go.
 First, we need to define what “Quality” is.
 There are many definitions, Dr. Google defines Quality as “the standard of something as measured against other things of a similar kind; the degree of excellence of something.”
 Maybe that’s correct, but it’s hard to understand.
 And if it’s quality, it should be easy to understand and clear to see.
 Texas Quality Assurance defines Quality as “saying what you’re going to do, doing it, and doing it repeatedly”.
 Of course, lots of pieces of the puzzle make this definition of Quality a reality.
 There are four principles that build up “Quality”.
 Quality is all about integrity and hard work, after all isn’t integrity doing what is right when no one is looking?
 Isn’t hard work sticking to the task even when it’s not easy?
 And don’t you need to be proactive to maintain quality?
 You need to anticipate problems and devise solutions.
 Then, if you’re really a Quality company, you’re going to deliver better than your customer expected, that is “High Quality”-when a spirit of generosity is applied to your work.